kyl3song/kyl3song.github.io/_posts/DFIR/2022-04-21-Dumping Data from Spycam with ADB.md

 27967094784 bytes transferred in 7143.096 secs (3915262 bytes/sec)
 ```

-It outputs approximately 26GB for data partition, 30GB for the whole dump.
+The results indicate that it outputs approximately 26GB for data partition, 30GB for the whole dump.

-> To use 4444, port forward needs to be configured before ADB connection.
+> To use the port 4444, port forward needs to be configured before ADB connection.
 > $ adb forward tcp:4444 tcp:4444